 Share this page

 The most critical characteristic of stairs, even more important than the size of any of the parts, is that every step be the same.
-In fact, building codes enforce this rule.
+In fact, building codes enforce this rule, with some exceptions for the first and last step.
 Fire and building codes devote a lot of space to stairs; falls on stairs kill 4,000 people a year in the United States and another 2 million are seriously injured.
 If you are a homeowner planning to build or repair a stair, please read this advice first.

 Many different terms have been used in describing stairs; we will use those defined in the illustration below.
 The ratio of unit rise to unit run determines the angle of the stairs.